iondv/framework/docs/en/1_system_deployment/step3_building_and_running.md

 ### The previous pege: [Step 2 Core, modules and application](/docs/en/1_system_deployment/step2_project_with_modules.md)

-# Шаг 3 Building and deploying the application
+# Step 3 Building and deploying the application

 For all further commands, run the command prompt as an administrator.